LateKnight9/LateKnight9/README.md

 - 🔭 I’m currently working on DevOps for current employer: Automating Report generation.
 (Data and Graphs)
 - 🌱 I’m currently learning Git, Bash, and more python!!!
-- 👯 I’m looking to collaborate on more projets
+- 👯 I’m looking to collaborate on more projects

 <!--